After earthquake, Ridgecrest seeks return to normalcy

 "I feel very lucky," Smith said.

-When a fairly-high intensity aftershock struck Ridgecrest Friday morning, Smith decided she couldn't just sit in her home.
+When a fairly high-intensity aftershock struck Ridgecrest on Friday morning, Smith decided she couldn't just sit in her home.

 "I needed to do something, I needed to be busy," Smith said.
 "I'd rather not be thinking about it."